Azure DevOps- Its more than just hype

 Develop: Based on the plan, developers focus on the development and reviewing of software code.
 Typically, in this phase, the code undergoes frequent common code repositories as well as integration and unit tests based on build automation tools.

-Verify: Verification is the process to evaluate the correctness of software artifacts in terms of the requirements.
+Verify: Verification is the process of evaluating the correctness of software artefacts in terms of the requirements.

-Test: In this phase, automation testing will be performed continuously to ensure the quality of the software artifact.
-Contrary to traditional tests, this phase can include the release of trial versions to part of the end-user base, using canary testing.
+Test: In this phase, automation testing will be performed continuously to ensure the quality of the software artefact.
+Contrary to traditional tests, this phase can include releasing trial versions to part of the end-user base, using canary testing.

-Deploy: This stage focuses on the continuously-deployment of the software in the production environment.
+Deploy: This stage focuses on the continuous deployment of the software in the production environment.
 This phase entails the problem of configuration management of the target platforms and resources.

-Operate: Operation in DevOps cycles deals with configuration and management of the software application
+Operate: Operation in DevOps cycles deals with the configuration and management of the software application

 Features

 Azure DevOps provides integrated features that can be accessed through a web browser.
-Azure DevOps supports adding extensions and integrating with other popular services, such as Campfire, Slack, Trello, UserVoice, etc. Following standalone services can be used based on business needs [2]:
+Azure DevOps supports adding extensions and integrating with other popular services, such as Campfire, Slack, Trello, UserVoice, etc. The following standalone services can be used based on business needs [2]:

 • Azure Repos provides Git repositories or Team Foundation Version Control (TFVC) for source control of code.